iiroki/json-rpc-x/docs/server-errors.md

   which means that all services from the DI container can be used in the custom handler.
 - By returning `null`, the default error handler is invoked.
-  This can be utilized implement some custom functionality for errors without altering the JSON RPC response.
+  This can be utilized implement some custom functionality for errors without altering the default JSON RPC response.